Introduction

 <!-- XX: Insert a knowledge drop related to this project. -->

-I recommend offering these explicit instructions many, many times.
+I recommend offering these explicit instructions in every tutorial.
 First, students need lots of practice.
 Second, each time you tell them to add something to the QMD, you give yourself an opportunity for a knowledge drop.
-The same applies when you tell students to execute, in the Console, this new addition to the QMD.
+The same applies when you tell students to execute, in the Console, a new addition to the QMD.

 Consider an example of creating an object in the QMD: